kdmukai/bitcoin_resources/altcoins.md

 These are two enormously different spaces.
 Different value propositions.
 Different end games.

 ### Where are the computing platforms going?
 There are immense, fascinating possibilities with these computing platforms.
 "Smart contracts" can wipe out financial middlemen like escrow agents (if Party A satisfies conditions X,Y,Z transfer the value that Party B deposited to Party A, otherwise refund Party B).
-Tokenization of assets and ownership (why pay TicketMaster's fees to maintain their own proprietary network when concert tickets can just be issued on a public blockchain?).
+Tokenization of assets and ownership will become the norm (why pay TicketMaster's fees to maintain their own proprietary network when concert tickets can just be issued on a public blockchain?).

 As more and more use cases arise, these blockchain-based computing platforms will become more and more important and will absolutely displace tons of industries.